cda-tum/mqt-qudits/docs/tutorial.md

 r_c1.reference_lines
 ```

-## Simulation 🚀
+## Simulation

 After crafting your quantum circuit with precision, take it for a spin using two distinct engines, each flaunting its unique set of data structures.

 - **External Tensor-Network Simulator:** Delve into the quantum realm with a robust external tensor-network simulator.
 Can simulate all the gate-set.

-- **MiSiM (C++-Powered):** Unleash the power of decision-diagram-based simulation with MiSiM, seamlessly interfaced with Python for a fluid and efficient experience. 🌐💡Can only simulate the machine following machine gate set:
+- **MiSiM (C++-Powered):** Unleash the power of decision-diagram-based simulation with MiSiM, seamlessly interfaced with Python for a fluid and efficient experience.
+Can only simulate the machine following machine gate set:

   - csum
   - cx